paypal/InnerSourceCommons/events/isc-fall-2018.md

 ### Registration
-[Registration](https://www.brownpapertickets.com/event/3444630) is open through end of September 2018.
-Get your tickets now, and spread the word!
+There are only a few tickets left, so [register](https://www.brownpapertickets.com/event/3444630) now!
 Your registration fee of $25.00 will be donated to the Apache Software Foundation.

 ### Agenda and Speakers